L'apprentissage

 The event is free, please RSVP here

-Blank Forms, Mint and Vassa tassar present a commemorative day-long program honoring the life and practice of Catherine Christer Hennix (1948-2023).
+Blank Forms, Mint and Vassa Tassar present a commemorative day-long program honoring the life and practice of Catherine Christer Hennix (1948-2023).
 Marking nearly a year since Hennix’s passing, this memorial program offers an opportunity for friends and admirers to experience a large-scale realization of her final sound work, Kamigaku, and reflect on her life and work.
 For this memorial program, members of Hennix’s ensemble—Ellen Arkbro, Mattias Hållsten, Marcus Pal, Susana Santos Silva and Amedeo Maria Schwaller—will present Kamigaku in her absence.

 Catherine Christer Hennix was born in 1948 in Stockholm, Sweden.
 Trained in jazz drumming from a young age, Hennix was also an early member of Stockholm’s Elektronmusikstudion, where she composed computer and electronic music.
 She studied linguistics and philosophy at Stockholm University before deciding to focus on mathematics, a discipline in which she would continue to work for many decades.